 That’s right – this is us!
 Created in 2009, OVO was set up to offer competitive prices, sustainable energy, and easy-to-use services.
 Since then, we’ve grown to sign up 5 million members across our brands, developed new tools to help members manage their energy use, and offered new smart home tech, to make homes more green.

 Set up in 2016, Octopus are based in London and have around 1.5 million customers.
-They say they offer energy that’s better for customers and for the environment.

 How were the Big 6 formed?